hipache/hipache/README.md

 WARNING
 -----------

 This is the documentation for `master`.
-If you are running Hipache release, you should look at the documentation on the `0.3` branch.
+If you are running **Hipache release**, you should look at the documentation on the `0.3.x` branch.

 What is it?